 Of course, doing yoga every day may seem like an impossible goal for you right now.
 You don’t have to start going to a yoga class every day — but you do have to make a conscious effort to practice mindfulness or breathing every day.
-Maybe then you can try the pose yourself or join a class

 Why Yoga is Important in Student Life Students

 whether in college or high school, do not shy away from the stresses and pressures of life.
 There is peer pressure to fit in, and it doesn’t matter if higher education institutions are made up of brilliant minds; Hence a learner needs to excel in his academic studies and still show his excellence.

 What are the benefits of yoga for students?